mostafa-ehab22/Autonomous-VTOL/README.md

 ### 🚀 Scaling to a Fleet (1,000+ VTOLs)
 Unlike monolithic designs, this architecture scales horizontally with **zero code changes**:

-- **🧵 Concurrency** → Lambda and Step Functions handle thousands of concurrent mission executions out of the box
+- **🧵 Concurrency** → Lambda & Step Functions handle thousands of concurrent
+  mission executions out of the box
 - **🛡️ Throttling Protection** → SQS acts as a buffer, ensuring the Cloud Extension is never overwhelmed by sudden telemetry spikes from the fleet.
 - **🌍 Regional Availability** → Stack is deployed via **AWS CDK**, allowing one-click replication across multiple AWS Regions (e.g., `us-east-1`, `eu-central-1`) to reduce latency for global operations.